Deirdre24/Data-Analysis-Portfolio/README.md

 # Deirdre Gouta Mmolotsa - Portfolio
 ## About
-I am a third-year student pursuing a BSc (Hons) in Business Intelligence and Data Analytics, equipped with a solid foundation in data analysis and visualization.
+Hi, I'm Deirdre!
+A third-year student pursuing a BSc (Hons) in Business Intelligence and Data Analytics, equipped with a solid foundation in data analysis and visualization.

 I am dedicated to leveraging data-driven insights to facilitate business growth and decision-making.